 medical or rehabilitative care and residential treatment.

+Interpretation: Whenever possible, services provided by others should be provided by adoption-competent professionals with experience in trauma-informed care.

-AS 11.03
+AS 12.03

-The program completes required post-placement and post-adoption visits to monitor and assess safety, permanency, and well-being.
+The organization completes required post-placement and post-adoption visits to monitor and assess safety, permanency, and well-being.

-Examples: Agencies have developed a variety of strategies with mixed results to encourage full participation from families.
-Examples of strategies some programs have used to promote completion of required visits include:
+Examples:

-making visit and report requirements known in advance through the contract and training;

-keeping the family engaged with the program through social and other supportive services; and

-requiring families to pay refundable deposits or pay post-placement fees in advance.
+To promote completion of required visits, organizations may (1) communicate visit and report requirements in advance, (2) provide opportunities for continued engagement with the organization through social events and supportive services, and (3) require families to pay refundable deposits or post-placements fees in advance.

-FPAS 11.04
+FPAS 12.04

-The program acts promptly in situations where the placement is in crisis, a child may be in danger, or where conduct relating to the adoption may be in question.
+The organization acts promptly in situations where the placement is in crisis, a child may be in danger, or where conduct relating to the adoption may be in question.

 Examples: Examples include situations where: (1) the placement may be at risk of disruption or dissolution, (2) adoptive parents are considering, planning or have completed an unregulated custody transfer, (3) allegations of child abuse or neglect are made, (4) a child discloses a prior history of being a victim of sexual abuse or human trafficking, (5) a child experiences a mental health crisis or suicide attempt, and (6) a question or concern is raised about the consents to the adoption or other fraudulent or unethical conduct relating to the adoption.